phalcon/documentation/docs/db-models.md

 echo $invoice->inv_id; // 4
 ```

 [Phalcon\Mvc\Model][mvc-model] attempts to recognize the identity column from each table.
-However, depending on the database system, these columns might be serial columns, such as in the case of PostgreSQL or `auto_increment` columns in the case of MySQL.
+However, depending on the database system, these columns might be serial columns, such as in the case of PostgreSQL, or `auto_increment` columns in the case of MySQL.

 PostgreSQL uses sequences to generate automatically numeric values for the primary key.
 Phalcon tries to obtain the generated value from the sequence `table_field_seq`, for example: `co_invoices_id_seq`.
 If the sequence name is different, you can always use the `getSequenceName()` method in the model, instructing Phalcon the sequence it needs to use for the primary key: